trozware/troznet/_posts/2015-05-30-dice-pass-for-mac.md

   - mac
   - password
   - dice
+macappname: Dice Pass
+macappimage: /icons/DicePass128.png
+macappdesc: A utility to app to generate random passphrases based on the Diceware system.
 ---

 We live in a world of passwords and passphrases and there is a constant struggle between having a secure and a memorable password.
 As a result, many of us re-use passwords even though we know this is a bad idea.